 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

-For families with 1 child, book Jasmin or Cerejeira, which have 1 double room and a sofabed.
-The remaining cottages all have 2 ensuite bedrooms (most have 1 twin and 1 double) and a sofabed, so sleep up to 5.
-Only Alecrim and Kitchen House have a bathtub, but you can borrow a baby bath if need be.
+For families with 1 child, book villas which have 1 double room and a sofabed (Girls School, Boys School and Rosemary).
+Several cottages have 2 ensuite bedrooms (most have 1 twin and 1 double) and can add an extra bed, so sleep up to 5 (Almond Tree, Walnut Tree, Jasmine, Medlar Tree and Laurel).
+Only Cherry Tree, Medlar Tree, Laurel and Rosemary have bathtubs, but you can borrow a baby bath if need be.

 Remember baby and child equipment may be limited or need pre-booking

 Cottages are self-catering and come with food processors, microwaves and all the ingredients you could possibly need for breakfasts.
 There's an on-site restaurant serving evening meals.
 You are a bit of a drive from other restaurants and about 6km from the closest market, and will probably eat in most evenings here.